 Each of our challenges are unique and require different qualifying criteria.
 To learn about each challenge and the eligibility involved, visit our Challenges page.

 To confirm your challenge eligibility, please visit our Challenge Eligibility Look-Up.

-For an extensive breakdown of our Pacer paces and times, visit the Pace Group section of our Race Weekend page.
+For an extensive breakdown of our Pacer paces and times, visit the Pace Group Info page.

 Our Pacer positions are currently full for this year.
 If we need Pacers last minute, we will post an announcement to our social media platforms.
 So, keep your eyes peeled.